wwylele/save3ds/README.md

 This project, along with documentation, is still WIP.
 There are two main components in the project: the library `libsave3ds`, and the FUSE program + extract/import tool `save3ds_fuse` that builds on top of it.
 The FUSE feature is not available on Windows.

 Both the library and the program currently supports the following operations:
- - Full filesystem operation on save data stored on NAND, on SD or standalone
+ - Full filesystem operation on save data and extdata stored on NAND, on SD or standalone
- - Most filesystem operation on extdata stored on NAND or on SD
-   - Resizing file is not supported due to format limitation.
-   - Creating file needs a non-zero size specified.
  - Editing title database and tickets

 Note that the supported NAND format is in unpacked cleartext filesystem.
 If you want to read/write on the original NAND FAT image, you need to use other tools to extract the NAND data, or map another layer of virtual filesystem (e.g. https://github.com/ihaveamac/ninfs)